 - 16MP rear camera with LED flash, f/1.7 aperture, secondary 5MP camera with f/1.9 aperture

 - 16MP front-facing camera with LED flash, f/1.9 aperture

 - 4G VoLTE, Wi-Fi a/b/g/n (2.4/5GHz), Bluetooth 4.2 LE, ANT+, GPS

 - 3500mAh battery

-Samsung Galaxy J8/ Galaxy On8: Design and Build
+Samsung Galaxy J8/ Galaxy On8 Review: Design and Build

 The Galaxy J8 follows the same design ethos as its recently launched siblings, the Galaxy J6 and Galaxy A6+.
 The phone has a relatively tall architecture for single hand operation but it still fits well in hands.
 The phone has well-distributed weight and a metallic finish that makes it appealing to the eyes.